BBQlettuce/capstone/README.md

 users the ability to save jobs, post jobs, and post a resume for potential employer doges to find.

+Search for jobs via keyword in the 'what' bar (try searching 'job', 'doge', or even blank query).
+Location search is a work in progress.

 [doge]: ./app/assets/images/doge.jpg
 ## Technologies used
 Indoge is built on a Ruby on Rails server backend and a Backbone.js front end.